COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 The Centers for Disease Control (CDC) reports that older adults and people with underlying medical conditions — hypertension, lung disease, moderate-to-severe asthma, diabetes, severe obesity, and chronic heart conditions, among others — are at a higher risk for severe illness from COVID-19.

-To protect that vulnerable person in your household, you need to take some extra preventive steps to make your house a coronavirus-free zone.
+To protect that vulnerable person in your household, you need to take some preventive steps to make it a coronavirus-free zone.

 Beyond the advice to wash your hands frequently with soap and water for 20 seconds, cover your coughs and sneezes, and regularly clean and disinfect surfaces and frequently touched areas (doorknobs, light switches, remote controls, handles, faucets, phones), add these steps to your prevention routine: